andsnake/marnet-path-finding/README.md

-To speed up booting, its better to first run preprocess_network.py This will load the geojson network and process it into a .pkl graph file that is then loaded on web service start up.
+Before running the service its better to first run preprocess_network.py This will load the geojson network and process it into a .pkl graph file that is then loaded on web service start up.
 This speeds up the start up time of the web service.